markselias/markselias.github.io/_pages/about.md

   - /about.html
 ---

-I’m a Ph.D. student in Computer Vision and Robotics at the Photogrammetry and Robotics Lab of the University of Bonn, where I explore how 3D reconstruction can help us better understand and automate agricultural environments.
+I’m a Ph.D. student in Computer Vision and Robotics at the Photogrammetry and Robotics Lab of the University of Bonn, where I develop 3D perception and reconstruction methods to help us understand and automate complex real-world environments such as agricultural environments.

-My passion for robotics began early on with Arduino projects that sparked my fascination for developing autonomous systems.
+My work bridges research and application by designing novel algorithms that transform multi-sensor data into 3D representations that can be leveraged to solve real-world problems autonomously.
+This includes experience with both deep learning and traditional methods for 3D vision, multi-view geometry, and large-scale field data collection and calibration.

-To build a strong foundation, I pursued a B.Eng. in Automation and Robotics in Germany, gaining hands-on experience in informatics, electronics, and mechanics with a thesis on object detection and tracking.
-Alongside the Bachelor I also worked at the Fraunhofer Institute, tackling localization and navigation challenges for service robots.
+My passion for robotics started with early Arduino projects and grew through a B.Eng. in Automation and Robotics in Germany, where I explored object detection and tracking and worked at Fraunhofer on localization and navigation for service robots.
+Later, during my M.Sc. in AI and Robotics in Rome, I deepened my expertise in computer vision and motion planning, completing a thesis on perception and path planning for mobile robots.

-As deep learning began transforming computer vision, I wanted to dive deeper into the field.
-I moved to Rome for a M.Sc. in Artificial Intelligence and Robotics at La Sapienza University, where I deepened my knowledge of computer vision methods and robotics skills, leading to a thesis on Perception and path planning for Mobile Robots.
+My research has been recognized with multiple Best Paper Awards at the leading robotics and perception venues, including ICRA, IROS, and RA-L.

-Over time, I became increasingly fascinated by how neural networks can interpret and reconstruct the 3D world.
-That curiosity brought me to Bonn, where my Ph.D. now combines my love for robotics, AI, and the outdoors, applying cutting-edge vision techniques to real-world problems in agriculture.
+Passionate about developing new ideas to solve concrete problems, I aim to apply my expertise in 3D computer vision, perception, and neural reconstruction to build intelligent, real-world systems.

 ## <i class="fa fa-fw fa-rss "></i> News ##